List of Power Rangers Dino Fury characters: Aiyon

 Aiyon is a fun-loving Rafkonian knight and a surviving member of the original Dino Fury Ranger team like Zayto who was presumed dead.
 While Aiyon does not always follow the rules, he willingly fights for the righteous.
 When the Sporix were first created, Aiyon realized something was wrong with the machine that created them and tried to stop it from endangering Rafkon and the galaxy.
 While Zayto prevented him, he would eventually realize Aiyon was right.
 They traveled to Earth to stop the Sporix and became Dino Fury Rangers together, with Aiyon becoming the Gold Ranger, but were separated after Aiyon was stranded in the sea in a stasis pod while the rest of their original teammates died in battle.
 After the Ninja Nexus Prism locates his stasis pod in the present, Aiyon rejoins Zayto to combat Void Knight and his forces.

 Aiyon is portrayed by Jordon Fite.

+Fern

+Fern (guest: Dino Fury; main: Cosmic Fury) is Izzy Garcia's sports rival, later girlfriend.
+During the events of Cosmic Fury, Fern inadvertently becomes involved with Izzy's work as a Power Ranger before receiving her own Ranger powers from Solon, becoming the Orange Cosmic Fury Ranger.

+Fern is portrayed by Jacqueline Joe.